gereleth/gereleth.github.io/_posts/2016-3-2-Telstra-Network-Disruptions-Writeup.md

 Refined RF and ET models had cv scores in the range 0.440-0.445, compared to 0.460 with a regular random forest having the same number of trees.

+*I've added a notebook with a demonstration of [RF refinement](https://github.com/gereleth/kaggle-telstra/blob/master/Global%20refinement%20of%20random%20forest.ipynb).*

 ### Postprocessing predictions

 I found that Random forest and Extra Trees predictions benefit from probability calibration.
 Two calibration methods described, for example, in "[Predicting good probabilities with supervised learning](http://www.datascienceassn.org/sites/default/files/Predicting%20good%20probabilities%20with%20supervised%20learning.pdf)" include Platt scaling and Isotonic regression.